 9 Signs You Were Often Excluded As A Child And It Affecting You Now.
 Let me know if you’d like to see more title options.

-You are currently viewing 9 Signs You Were Often Excluded As A Child And It Affecting You Now.
+Artistic representation for 9 Signs You Were Often Excluded As A Child And It Affecting You Now.
+Let me know if you'd like to see more title options.

 You feel anxious in social situations, even when you’re surrounded by people.
 This can be a sign of social anxiety, which is a common mental health condition.
 Social anxiety can be triggered by a fear of judgment, rejection, or embarrassment.